grafana/grafana/docs/sources/enterprise/reporting.md

 You can customize the branding options.

 Report branding:
-1. **Company logo URL** - Company logo, displayed in the report PDF.
-Defaults to Grafana logo.
+**Company logo URL** - Company logo displayed in the report PDF.
+Defaults to the Grafana logo.

 Email branding:
 1. **Company logo URL** - Company logo, displayed in the report PDF.
 Defaults to Grafana logo.